Radio brands manufactured by Radio Corporation of New Zealand Ltd

 There is an article from the Evening Star in September 1933 that references a meeting at the new Courtenay Radio Ltd premises, and mentions that their manufacturing facilities were spread over three floors - so Courtenay Radio Ltd and Radio Corporation (N.Z.)
 Ltd were in the same building together by this time.
 Over the years this one location would spread the width of the block to Wakefield St and cover six properties that the company would own freehold.
 This sprawling industrial complex would house almost all the areas of industry needed to manufacture modern radios - heavy presses, electroplating, glass etching and screenprinting, electrical assembly, component manufacture, coil winding, offices, classrooms, and more.

 At the time Radio Corp moved into the Stewart Hardware building they also began manufacturing other 'private' brand sets, including Acme, Pacific, Stella and CQ.
 Pacific in particular seems to have been started at the same time as Courtenay Radio Ltd - as their new business notices were side by side and word for word identical apart from the names.

 In 1934 distribution of Courtenay radios was taken over by Turnbull & Jones, Electrical merchants and engineers further down Courtenay Place.
 They also sold a line of RCNZ coils and transformers (and later radio kitsets) made for them under the Exelrad brand.

-In approximately 1935, J. Jensen (reportedly a brother of Peter Jensen, of Jensen Loudspeaker fame) was in New Zealand, where is was said to be recovering from health issues.
-While here he was commissioned by Marks to develop a line of electromagnetic speakers (and the plant to manufacture them) suitable for use in their receivers - which he did, developing the commonly found dark green speakers found in most sets for over 20 years afterwards.
+In approximately 1935, Jack (Jens) Jensen travelled to New Zealand with his family for approximately 18 months to work for Radio Corp and help them develop a line of electromagnetic speakers (and the plant to manufacture them) suitable for use in their receivers - which he did, developing the commonly found dark green speakers found in most sets for over 20 years afterwards.
 These speakers provided excellent sound and were easily adjusted if necessary.